jarlah/testcontainers-ceph/README.md

         <groupId>io.github.jarlah</groupId>
         <artifactId>testcontainers-ceph</artifactId>
         <scope>test</scope>
-        <version>1.2.5</version>
+        <version>2.0.0</version>
     </dependency>
 </dependencies>
 ```

 The package will no longer be published to Sonatype nexus, e.g. maven central.
 Latest version in maven central is 1.2.5.
-To access newer versions or even bleeding edge directly from source tree, use version main-SNAPSHOT.
+To access newer versions use jitpack.